spike-18/image-resampler/README.md

 ## Overview

-Supreme Bassoon provides several interpolation methods for upscaling images:
+image-resampler provides several interpolation methods for upscaling images:

 - **Nearest Neighbor (nn):** Assigns each new pixel the value of the closest original pixel.
 - **Bilinear (bl):** Uses a weighted average of the four nearest pixels.